imgag/aiDIVA/README.md

 ## LLM Usage

 aiDIVA supports the use of the official [OpenAI API](https://platform.openai.com/docs/api-reference/introduction) to send the requests to GPT-4o or GPT-4.1 for example.
 To use the OpenAI API you need an account and an API-Key that needs to be specified in the configuration file.
-Alternatively it is possible to set up your own local LLM (eg., LLama-8b, Mistral-12b, ...) and provide it locally as a Webservice.
+Alternatively it is possible to set up your own local LLM (e.g., Llama-8b, Mistral-12b, ...) and provide it locally as a Webservice.
 For an easy deployment you could use the NVIDIA NIM Containers see [here](https://build.nvidia.com/meta/llama-3_1-8b-instruct/deploy) for more details on how to do that.
 These local LLMs use the same python package for inference you just have to specify the port and URL where to find the local model in the configuration file.

 ## Meta Model